-Arsenal are reportedly gearing up to expand the Emirates Stadium ahead of the 20th anniversary of their move from Highbury, with several leading architects already showing keen interest in the project.
+Arsenal are reportedly weighing the possibility of expanding the Emirates Stadium ahead of the 20th anniversary of their move from Highbury, with several top architects already indicating keen interest in the project.

-According to TBR Football, renowned American architect Dan Meis, the creative mind behind Everton’s new Hill Dickinson Stadium, has expressed interest in working with the Gunners on the redevelopment.
+According to TBR Football, renowned American architect Dan Meis, the creative mind who spearheaded Everton’s new Hill Dickinson Stadium, has expressed interest in working with the London-based outfit on the redevelopment.

-Meis told the outlet he would “love to talk” to Arsenal about the Emirates masterplan, adding that it is always valuable for club owners to hear different design perspectives.
+Meis told the outlet he would “love to talk” to Arsenal about the Emirates masterplan, adding that it is always valuable for the top brass of football clubs to hear different design perspectives.

-The architect’s work on Everton’s 52,769-capacity Hill Dickinson Stadium has drawn widespread praise for its modern bowl design, and the ground will also host matches at Euro 2028 and the 2025 Rugby League Ashes.
+The architect’s work on Everton’s 52,769-capacity Hill Dickinson Stadium has enjoyed rave reviews since the facility was opened, especially the modern bowl design, and the fact that the ground has been pencilled as one of the venues that will host some Euro 2028 fixtures.

 Dan Meis commends Stan Kroenke’s ambitious vision